SamWindell/Signet/README.md

 `signet gen --help`
 `signet file.wav fade --help`
 `signet file.wav fade in --help`

-## Usage: Edit
-This sections covers how to use Signet for editing audio files.
-To do this you must first specify edit as the first argument. `signet`.

 ### Input files
 You must first specify the input file(s).
 This is a single argument, but you can pass in multiple inputs by comma-separating them.
 Each comma separated section can be one of 3 types: